1989–90 Chicago Bulls season: NBA playoffs

+Notable highlights

-On March 28, 1990, Jordan scored a career-high of 69 points in a 117–113 overtime road win over the Cleveland Cavaliers at the Coliseum at Richfield, the highest scoring output by an NBA player since David Thompson's 73 points on April 9, 1978, against the Detroit Pistons.
+One notable highlight of the regular season occurred on March 28, 1990, in a road game against the Cleveland Cavaliers at the Coliseum at Richfield.
+Jordan scored a career-high of 69 points as the Bulls defeated the Cavaliers in overtime, 117–113; Jordan made 23 out of 37 field-goal attempts, made 21 out of 23 free-throw attempts, and also grabbed 18 rebounds.
+It was the highest scoring output by an NBA player since David Thompson's 73 points on April 9, 1978, against the Detroit Pistons.
 In the summer of 1997, Jordan admitted in an interview that he went off for 69 points after the Cavaliers' fans cheered when he was fouled hard by Cavaliers forward Hot Rod Williams, with Jordan lying on the ground in pain; Jordan said that the Cavaliers' fans were more in tune to winning than someone else's health, stating "that right there pissed me off, that's when I went crazy".

-On February 14, 1990, before a game against the expansion Orlando Magic, Jordan's number 23 jersey was stolen from the Bulls' locker room at the Orlando Arena; Jordan had to wear a number 12 jersey, and scored 49 points as the Bulls lost to the Magic in overtime, 135–129.
+On February 14, 1990, before a road game against the expansion Orlando Magic, Jordan's number 23 jersey was stolen from the Bulls' locker room at the Orlando Arena; Jordan had to wear a number 12 jersey instead.
+Jordan scored 49 points as the Bulls lost to the Magic in overtime, 135–129.